On the multivariable generalization of Anderson-Apostol sums: Abstract

 \section{Abstract}

-In this paper, we give various identities for the weighted average of the product of generalized Anderson-Apostol sums with weights concerning completely multiplicative function, completely additive function, logarithms, the Gamma function, the Bernoulli polynomials and binomial coefficients.
+In this paper, we give various identities for the weighted average of the product of generalized Anderson-Apostol sums with weights concerning completely multiplicative function, completely additive function, logarithms, the Gamma function, Bernoulli polynomials and binomial coefficients respectively.
+Our results generalize many known results.